-While the popularity of TPO roofing systems is continuing to grow among homeowners and commercial builders, there are a number of problems with this material you should be aware of.
+While the popularity of TPO single ply membranes is continuing to grow among homeowners and commercial builders, there are a number of problems with this material you should be aware of.

 In this opinion piece, I compare Genflex TPO (not the most expensive product) to PVC made by IB Roof Systems (one of the most expensive PVCs).